sustech-topology/TopCap/additional/README.md

 - PH Computation
   - Uses the Ripser library to compute persistence diagrams on the point clouds obtained from both standard and cyclic time-delay embedding (TDE).
 It then extracts the key metrics:
-    - Birth time: The starting point of a homological feature
+    - Birth time, i.e., the starting point of a homological feature
-    - Lifetime: The persistence (duration) of the feature
+    - Lifetime, i.e., the persistence (duration) of the feature

 - Parallel processing
   - Employs Python’s multiprocessing to compute PH metrics for a range of delay values $\tau$ and embedding dimensions $d$ in parallel, improving performance on large datasets.